BanceDev/QuakePrism/docs/MANUAL.md

 ### Import PAK

 This project template is the ideal template for those seeking to mod the original Quake game or expand upon other already existing mods.
 As mentioned in the Getting Started section you need to select any number of pak files and a QuakeC codebase to create this project.
-Thus this templates acts more as a do-it-yourself sort of option that should get you set up for making a mod with nothing more than a copy of Quake in no time.
+Thus this templates acts more as a do-it-yourself sort of option that should get you set up for making a mod with nothing more than a copy of Quake.

 ### LibreQuake